Inline Skates / Roller Blades

 Recreational inline skates - fitness & city skating

-Inline skates / roller blades in this category are recreational skates for adults and young people - suitable for fitness and city skating.
+Inline skates in this category are recreational inline skates for adults and young people - suitable for fitness and city skating.
 They are known for their high comfort and good support.
-Fitness skates can be used for short and medium length distances.
+Fitness roller blades can be used for short and medium-length distances.
 They are also good to use as an alternative to running, since you increase your metabolism and build up muscle strength all while doing soft movements that are mild for your joints.
-A lot of people also use inline skates for transportation around town.

-On rollerblades the wheels are placed in a line under the boot instead of in pairs like classic roller quad skates.
-Most fitness skates have fairly large wheels with a medium hardness which makes it possible to work up speed while maintaining a good grip.
+On inline skates, wheels are placed in a line under the boot instead of in pairs like classic roller quad skates.
+Most fitness roller blades have fairly large wheels with a medium hardness which makes it possible to work up speed while maintaining a good grip.
 For fitness skating we recommend a wheel size of 90-100 and even 110mm.
 For skating in the city we recommend smaller wheels with a size of 80-84mm.
 This will make it easier for you to turn and stop in the city.
-The boot of rollerblades is high to keep the ankle protected which is important for beginners who need extra stability.
+The boot of inline skates is high to keep the ankle protected which is important for beginners who need extra stability.

 For many years roller blades have been the most popular type of skate, and because of the high demand, a range of equipment for roller blades have entered the market.

-Inline skating or rollerblading is similar to ice skating in style as well as in technique, and because of this, some people prefer inline skates over classic roller skates.
-As an example you can play both hockey on ice skates and inline skates.
+Rollerblading or inline skating is similar to ice skating in style as well as in technique, and because of this, some people prefer inline skates over classic roller skates.
+As an example, you can play both hockey on ice skates and inline skates.

 The story behind inline skates

-For tips on getting the right model, take a look at our guide Buying inline skates.
+For tips on getting the right model, take a look at our guide Buying roller blades.